MahithaAvula25/assignment2-Avula/AboutMe.md

 ---
 # Quoting
-> *The way to get started is to quit talking and begin doing*<br>
+> The way to get started is to quit talking and begin doing-*Anthony*<br>

-> *Your time is limited, so don't waste it living someone else's life.
-Don't be trapped by dogma*
+> Your time is limited, so don't waste it living someone else's life.
+Don't be trapped by dogma-*Stephen*<br>

 ---
 # HTML